WATCH: Altitude Training for Boxing

 Altitude training is gaining popularity within the boxing community.
 Some boxers use hypoxic chambers and some wear ‘altitude training’ masks.
-Training masks even take centre stage in a Rocky training montage (picture from the ‘Creed’ trailer above).
+Training masks even take centre stage in a Rocky training montages!

 But what is altitude training?
 What does it do to your body?
 How is it beneficial for boxing performance?

-If you are a regular to the Boxing Science website, you’ll know that we use the ‘Power Breathe’ tent that simulates hypoxic conditions found at altitude.
+If you are a regular to our Boxing Science content, you’ll know that we use the ‘Power Breathe’ tent that simulates hypoxic conditions found at altitude.
 We don’t do this for show (in a movie trailer).
-It’s a training tool used with deliberate and systematic practice, not just because it looks good or makes training harder.
+It’s a training tool used with deliberate and systematic practice, not just because it looks good or makes training harder…

 What is altitude training?